 You may not be aware of our way of being but it is definitely there and it has an impact in your daily life.

 The first challenge that I have for you is that you begin to take notice of your way of being.
 To do this, try this simple exercise.
 Over a week or two, take a moment in the evening to reflect on your day.
 Ask yourself the following questions:

 These are very basic questions but the idea is to build some self-awareness.
 After a week, what are some of the patterns you can see in the answers to these questions?
 What does it tell you about your way of being?

 This is an interesting question because you may see some of this as black and white.
-I do this behavior and this is good -- but THIS behavior of mine is bad.
+I do this behaviour and this is good — but THIS behaviour of mine is bad.

 The point is not to keep score or make drastic changes.
-Trying to change "bad" behavior without understanding why it happens is not useful.
+Trying to change "bad" behaviour without understanding why it happens is not useful.
 It will come out in different ways instead.
-Think of water leaking out of a barrel, plug a hole and you may discover a new hole leaking right next to it.
+Think of water leaking out of a barrel.
+Plug a hole and you may discover a new hole leaking right next to it.

 Changing your way of being means learning new habits until they become your new default ones.
-You do this by practicing new behaviors over and over in safe spaces.
-At first, it can be uncomfortable but the more you practice, the easier it will become.
+You do this by practicing new behaviours over and over in safe spaces.
+At first it can be uncomfortable, but the more you practice, the easier it will become.

-  So tell me, what are you aware about in your way of being?
-How different could your relationship be if you practiced new behaviors?
+So tell me, what are you aware of in your way of being?
+How different could your relationships be if you practiced new behaviours?